 Students present on the campus in an apparently impaired state as determined by subjective or other evaluation may be requested to submit to tests.
 Failure to submit to testing is grounds for immediate dismissal from the program.
 The possession, use, manufacture, sale of, or being under the influence of, alcohol, marijuana, or any controlled substance without a physician's prescription, or possessing drug paraphernalia while on campus is also grounds for immediate dismissal from the program.
 Follow the link for additional information regarding the University Drug and Alcohol policy:

-https://udmercy0-my.sharepoint.com/:b:/g/personal/sochacr\udmercy\edu/EaFtQf8\00ZApuTFMdf-LwoB1N\D6FJCZrpjSLyGw\GfVw?e=QcVD1f lying.
-Lying also includes forgery or falsifying, altering, or counterfeiting of any academic, University or patient record, document or form.
+https://udmercy0-my.sharepoint.com/:b:/g/personal/sochacr\udmercy\edu/EaFtQf8\00ZApuTFMdf-LwoB1N\D6FJCZrpjSLyGw\GfVw?e=QcVD1f

 6. Lying with Regard to Any Professional or Academic Issue